 Step 5 — Do Not Ship Modules in Bubble Mailers

-Step 6 — Avoid Air Bladder Packaging for Metal Modules
+Step 6 — Avoid Air Bladder Packaging

 Step 7 — Protect Instrument Cluster Lenses